 Dissatisfaction with a decision is not grounds for an appeal.
 Non-attendance or non-participation in the outcome decision is not considered new evidence nor grounds for an appeal.

 Non-Academic Appeals Process

 - A Petition for Appeal Form is submitted to the Office of Community Standards.

-- The designated appeal officer reviews the Petition for Appeal Form to determine if the petitioner has sufficient standing to be considered for appeal.
+- The Office of Community Standards conducts a preliminary review to determine if the appeal meets the criteria standard for appeal; if it does, the appeal is forwarded to the Dean of Students (or designated appeal officer) for a formal review.
 The appeal review may take up to 15 calendar days, depending on the complexity of the issues involved.

-- After a review of the record, the designated appeal officer may:
+- After a review of the record, the Dean (or designated appeal officer) may: